kelvinagyareyeboah/KelvStream-Video-Transcoding-Streaming-Pipeline/README.md

-tive Bitrate Streaming Platform uilt with React, TypeScript, and a custom CSS design system, KelvStream features a luxury dark purple/violet UI and integrates both remotTube v3 API media and local FFmpeg-transcoded HTTP Live Str
+tive Bitrate Streaming Platform uilt with React, TypeScript, and a custom CSS desig

 ---